arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * int n;
 * int* ptr;
 * ptr =n;
-    >*Invalid* as 'ptr' is a pointer(stores memory address) and 'n' is a integer.
+    -> *Invalid* as 'ptr' is a pointer(stores memory address) and 'n' is a integer.
+Type mismatch error.

 * *ptr=&n;
-    >*Invalid* as '*ptr' is integer(valued stored at ptr location) and '&n' is the address of 'n'.
+    -> *Invalid* as '*ptr' is integer(value stored at the location where pointer 'ptr' is pointing to) and '&n' is the address of 'n'.

 * ptr=&n;
-    > *Valid* as 'ptr' and '&n' are both memory addresses.
+    -> *Valid* as 'ptr' and '&n' are both memory addresses.

 * *ptr =n;
-    > *Valid* as '*ptr' and 'n' are both numbers.
+    -> *Valid* as '*ptr' and 'n' are both numbers.
 They represent the value stored in the memory location.